- What skills are required by those who work in Health & Social Care sectors?

 You will have the opportunity of work experience in three different sectors of Health & Social Care (Nursery/Primary Education, organisations with clients with specific learning or physical difficulties or services which support older adults).
 This will be organised for you and will be monitored by our placement officer.
 This will help you with assignments, build up valuable experience for your CV and contribute significantly to personal statements for university applications.

 What subjects can I study alongside this course?

 The BTEC Diploma in Health & Social Care is equivalent to 2 A levels.
 College students are required to study the equivalent of 3 A levels.
-BTEC Certificates (equivalent to 1 A level) are available in Applied Science, Applied Psychology, and Applied Law.
+BTEC Certificates (equivalent to 1 A level) are available in Applied Science and Applied Law.
 A levels in Sociology and Statistics would also complement Health & Social Care.